shanewilsonpro/hawky-clothing/README.md

 - npx create-react-app hawky-clothing (for creating the project)
 - For SASS, if you use npm, npm install node-sass or for yarn, yarn add node-sass
+- For React routing, if you use npm, npm install react-router-dom

 ## Description